 This national historic landmark invites visitors from all over the world to walk the paths where white settlers and Native Americans clashed on ideals but ultimately found peace.
 The Tippecanoe Battlefield Museum focuses on the battle, early settlement, and 19th-century Native American lifestyles, along with information about the War of 1812.

 The iconic Wabash Heritage Trail begins at Battlefield Park, with stunning views and a walking trail fit for the whole family.
 It extends 13 miles and covers downtown Lafayette, the Wabash River, and leads south to Fort Ouiatenon.
-Tippecanoe Battlefield Park is a must-see for those seeking historical and fun things to do in Lafayette, Indiana.
+Tippecanoe Battlefield Park is a must-see for those seeking historical activities.

 14. Wolf Park